Loyola Jesuit College: History

 In 1962, the New York Province of the Society of Jesus established a mission in Nigeria.
 By 2005, with many Nigerians and Ghanaians joining the mission, the Province of North West Africa was established.
-The Jesuit priests who settled in Nigeria started the building and construction of Loyola Jesuit College in 1995; the laying of foundation stone took place on 1 April and was presided by the Honorable Walter Carrington, the then United States Ambassador to Nigeria who described the site as a "field of dreams".
+The Jesuit priests who settled in Nigeria started the building and construction of Loyola Jesuit College in 1995.
+Funding to construct the school came from the New York Province of the Society of Jesus and the United States Agency of International Development, Office of American Schools and Hospitals Abroad.
+The laying of foundation stone took place on 1 April and was presided by the Honorable Walter Carrington, the then United States Ambassador to Nigeria who described the site as a "field of dreams".
 On October 1996, Loyola Jesuit College was officially opened.

 The college had 400 students register for the entrance examination in 1996 and selected 101 for enrollment.
 In 2005, out of the 2300 candidates who took the entrance examination, 120 were accepted.
-In a 20 November 2006 analysis by the editor of America John W. Donohue, the school enrolled about 600 boys and girls on a 70-acre campus.
+In a 20 November 2009 analysis by the editor of America John W. Donohue, the school enrolled about 600 boys and girls on a 70-acre campus.
 He also wrote that as at 2009, out of 54 members of staff, LJC had a mix of Nigerian and Ghanaian staff.
 With a selection rate of less than 10 percent of applicants annually, Loyola Jesuit College remains the most selective secondary institution in Nigeria.

 Plane crash and memorial

-On December 10, 2005, a DC-9, carrying 127 passengers crashed and burned at the Port Harcourt Airport, killing over 107.
-Sixty were students of Loyola Jesuit College, who were traveling back to their various homes for Christmas holiday; only one student Kechi Okwuchi survived the incident.
+On 10 December 2005, a DC-9, carrying 127 passengers crashed and burned at the Port Harcourt Airport, killing over 107.
+Sixty-one were students of Loyola Jesuit College, who were traveling back to their various homes for Christmas holiday; only one student Kechi Okwuchi survived the incident.
 The then president of the college Peter Schineller criticised Nigeria's airline safety record, inadequate communications, lack of ambulances, and bad roads.
 A new multi-purpose auditorium, Memorial Hall, memorializes the students who died in the crash.